Illumina/manta/README.md

 It is recommended to start from one of the [binary distributions on the Manta releases page] [releases] if a suitable version is available.
-If building from source start from the release distributions of the source code, alse provided on the [Manta releases page] [releases].
+If building from source start from the release distributions of the source code, also provided on the [Manta releases page] [releases].
 Cloning/archiving the source directly from git could result in missing version number entries, undesirably stringent build requirements or an unstable development version between releases.
-Additional build notes for developers can be found below.
+Additional build notes for contributors can be found below.

 Note that this README is _NOT_ part of a tagged source-code release.